 Coconut oil and MCT oil

 These are my favourite energizing healthy fats.
 I like to use coconut oil in my cooking because it can withstand high heat.
 I also love using it in raw desserts because it becomes solid when it is cold so it holds everything together.
 Above is a picture of my chocolate bark.
 MTC oil is great for brain health along with boosting your energy.
 It is liquid so I like to add it to smoothies and matcha lattes.
+Read more about the benefits of MCT oil from this Bodyketosis article.

 I love using Turmeric Powder and Beet Root Powder in my kitchen, they add such a beautiful vibrant colour!
 They make for great natural food colouring for icing, drinks, and Easter eggs.
 Turmeric has incredible anti-inflammatory effects making it great for anyone with arthritis or other inflammatory conditions.
 It is a staple in curry, but I also use it in my Mango Turmeric Smoothie and to make golden lattes pictured above.
 Beet Root Powder supports antioxidant pathways and free radical scavenging activity.
 You see it being used in pink lattes (I haven’t made one yet but I want to!) and in smoothies.